adjust/android_sdk/README.md

 ![][activity]

-Repeat this for **every** Activity of your app.
+Repeat these steps for **every** Activity of your app.
 Don't forget these steps when you create new Activities in the future.
 Depending on your coding style you might want to implement this in a common superclass of all your Activities.

-### 4. Build your app
+### 6. Build your app

 Build and run your Android app.
 In your LogCat viewer you can set the filter `tag:AdjustIo` to hide all other logs.
 After your app has launched you should